2-5: Inverse Trigonometric Functions and Triangle Problems

 Example triangle problem:

-away from an island as determined by radar.
+A ship is passing throught a strait and is 2400 m away from an island as determined by radar.
 Later, the radar determines that the ship is 2650 m away.
 By what angle (theta) did the ship's bearing change?

 Explanation: Cosine is a ratio of adjacent over hypotenuse, in this case 2400/2650.
 The inverse cos function is looking for the angle whose ratio of adj/hyp is 2400/2650.
 We solve to get 25.1 degrees.